 Effective August 31, 2006, we amended our original Credit Facility with Comerica, extending our line of credit through August 31, 2009.
 The amended Credit Facility provides a \$15 million unsecured revolving credit agreement with Comerica for three years expiring on August 31, 2009.
 Under the Credit Facility, the interest payable is variable and is based on the bank's cost of funds or LIBOR plus a fixed margin of 1.25%.
-The interest rate in effect as of June 30, 2007 using LIBOR plus a fixed margin of 1.25% was 6.57%.
+The interest rate in effect as of September 30, 2007 using LIBOR plus a fixed margin of 1.25% was 6.15%.
 We pay a commitment fee ranging from zero to a maximum rate of 1/4 of 1% per year on the unused portion of the credit line depending on the amount of cash investment retained with Comerica during each quarter.
-At June 30, 2007, the commitment rate was 0.25%.
+At September 30, 2007, the commitment rate was 0.25%.
 Under the terms of the Credit Facility, dividend payments are allowed for up to 100% of the prior fiscal year's net income, to be paid within 90 days of year end.
 We are subject to certain financial covenants related to our net worth, quick ratio and net income.
 Amounts available for borrowing under the Credit Facility are reduced by the outstanding balance of import letters of credit.
-As of June 30, 2007, we did not have any amounts outstanding under the Credit Facility or any outstanding import letters of credit.
-Furthermore, as of June 30, 2007, we were in compliance with all financial covenants required by the Credit Facility.
+As of September 30, 2007, we did not have any amounts outstanding under the Credit Facility or any outstanding import letters of credit.
+Furthermore, as of September 30, 2007, we were in compliance with all financial covenants required by the Credit Facility.
+Under the amended Credit Facility we have authority to acquire up to an additional 2.0 million shares of our common stock in the open market.
+See Note 12 for further discussion.